“Somebody had to do it…” – Alexander Fedotov (liquidator)

 Only 2-3% of liquidators had a dosimeter during all time of their work.
 All dosimetric equipment measured only gamma-irradiation.
 However, the beta-radiation dose was a very considerable component of total external dose for the early liquidators.
 There is little data available concerning the internal irradiation of the liquidators.

-From Kostin’s book – Confessions of a reporter (I recommend it):
+An extract from Igor Kostin’s book – Confessions of a reporter (recommended):

 Everyone is instructed to throw a shovelful of radioactive dust and then run.
 Almost all the liquidators who worked on the roof of the third block were thirty-five to forty year old reservists recalled to serve in the armed forces for “maneuvers”.
 General Tarakanov ordered them to remove the lead sheets covering the walls of the government subcommittee bureaus in order to make them rudimentary protective clothing.
 These suits were not wearable more than once: they absorbed too much radioactivity.